Homeownership

 Eligibility Requirements

-• Have a total household income below 80% of Frederick County’s
+• Have a total household income between 50% to 80% of Frederick County’s

 area median income (AMI) and are able to qualify for a mortgage (inc. credit history, debt-to-income ratio)